QUIJOTE Scientific Results -- XVII. Studying the Anomalous Microwave Emission in the Andromeda Galaxy with QUIJOTE-MFI: Results

-Finally, we repeated the analysis without the AME component to ensure that AME in M31 could not be mistaken for free--free emission.
-The $\chisqred$ value obtained in that case is at least a factor 2.5 worse than any of the two other scenarios where an AME component is introduced (Table~\ref{table:SED_cases}).
-The fit also clearly fails to reproduce the data between 10 and 100\GHz{}, as can be seen in the bottom panel of Figure~\ref{fig:SED_cases_2}.

-The $\chi^2_{\rm red}$ values in Table~\ref{table:SED_cases} are computed using the median values from the distributions of the parameter posteriors shown in Figure~\ref{fig:corner_plot_full}.
-These median values are those quoted in the table, except for $\alphasyn$, where the peak of the posterior is used (because of its more important asymmetry).
+We repeated the analysis without the AME component to ensure that AME in M31 could not be mistaken for free--free emission.
+The $\chisqred$ value obtained in that case is at least a factor 2.5 worse than any of the two other scenarios where an AME component is introduced (Table~\ref{table:SED_cases}). $\chi^2_{\rm red}$ values are computed using the median values from the distributions of the parameter posteriors shown in Fig.~\ref{fig:corner_plot_full}.
+These median values are those quoted in the table.
 The worst fit is the one for which no AME component is considered.

-When evaluated on a $\chi^2$ probability distribution with one degree of freedom, the probability that the model without AME is able to explain the data is 17.5\% (using its $\chisqred=1.89$ value).
-We also used the Akaike information criterion \citep[AIC,][]{AIC} and the Bayesian information criterion \citep[BIC,][]{BIC} to compare the goodness of the fits with and without AME.
+We used the Akaike information criterion \citep[AIC,][]{AIC} and the Bayesian information criterion \citep[BIC,][]{BIC} to compare the goodness of the fits with and without AME.
 This was done in order to account for the non-Gaussianity of the likelihood, mostly due to the presence of non-linear parameters in the SED fitting (e.g.\ the synchrotron spectral index).
 AIC and BIC are computed as follows:

 where $k$ stands for the number of fitted parameters, while $n$ is the number of data points introduced in the fit. $\log\mathcal{L}$ is the maximum log-likelihood value computed within the MCMC, as explained in Section~\ref{section:MCMC} and Eq.~\ref{eq:chi2_w_CC}.
-Larger differences on the AIC or BIC estimates from two models will imply a heavier preference of the data for the one of the two compared models with a lower value.
+Larger differences on the AIC or BIC estimates from two models will imply a heavier preference of the data for the model with the lowest value.
 The main difference between the two is that the BIC penalizes the addition of parameters more heavily than the AIC.
 We compare the case with all the components and the case without AME, as we previously explained that the case with no free--free component is not physical:

 According to the AIC, the relative likelihood of the model without an AME component compared to the model with all components considered is:

 and the model with AME is strongly preferred.
 When using the BIC, we found the relative likelihood of the model without AME to be: